joshbegley/nyt-latest/README.md

 **Police Raid Peruvian President’s Home, Looking for Rolex Watches**\
-`Dina Boluarte, who has been seen wearing luxury watches and a $50,000 bracelet, is under investigation for breaking the country’s unlawful enrichment and asset disclosure laws,`\
+`Dina Boluarte, who has been seen wearing luxury watches and a $50,000 bracelet, is under investigation for breaking the country’s unlawful enrichment and asset disclosure laws.`\
 https://nytimes.com/2024/03/30/world/americas/boluarte-peru-police-raid-rolex.html

 **AT&T Resets Millions of Passcodes After Customer Records Are Leaked**\